platformsh/platformsh-docs/sites/friday/src/manage-resources/resource-init.md

 the child environment inherits all the resources from its parent.
 However, you can specify a different [resource initialization strategy](#specify-a-resource-initialization-strategy).

+{{% note %}}

+When you branch an environment, regardless of the strategy you specified,
+{{% vendor/name %}} checks if the child environment's disk size is at least equivalent to the parent's.</br>
+If not, the parent environment's disk size is automatically applied to the child environment.
+This ensures the branching can succeed.

+{{% /note %}}

 {{< codetabs >}}

 +++